ckeditor/ckeditor4/tests/plugins/easyimage/manual/browsersupport.md

 @bender-tags: 4.9.0, bug, 1596
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, floatingspace, toolbar, easyimage
+@bender-ckeditor-plugins: wysiwygarea, toolbar, easyimage

-## EasyImage support for different browsers
+## Easy Image browser support

-Do this test on Internet Explorer 10 and lower.
+1. Check the editor contents.

 ## Expected

-There shouldn't be no EasyImage instances visible in editor.
+**IE8-10**: There is no Easy Image instance visible in editor.

+**Other browsers**: Easy Image widget is visible.